apache/nifi/nifi-extension-bundles/nifi-gcp-bundle/nifi-gcp-processors/src/main/resources/docs/org.apache.nifi.processors.gcp.cloudsql.GcpCloudSqlIamDatabasePasswordProvider/additionalDetails.md

 - Confirm the referenced `GCPCredentialsControllerService` is enabled.
 - For Workload Identity Federation, confirm **Target Service Account** is set and the workload identity principal has `roles/iam.workloadIdentityUser` on that service account.

-If PostgreSQL authentication fails:

-- Confirm the DBCP **Database User** matches the expected PostgreSQL IAM username form.
-- Confirm the JDBC configuration provides an accepted `sslmode` value.

-If MySQL authentication fails:

-- Confirm the IAM database user was created with the full service-account email.
-- Confirm the DBCP **Database User** uses only the portion before `@`.
-- Confirm the driver class is `com.mysql.cj.jdbc.Driver` and the JDBC URL uses `jdbc:mysql://` with a single host.

-If MySQL configuration is rejected before connection:

-- Confirm `sslMode` is present and spelled exactly `sslMode`.
-- Remove conflicting TLS properties such as `useSSL`, `requireSSL`, or `verifyServerCertificate`.
-- Remove `user` or `password` from the JDBC URL, and remove `user` from DBCP connection properties.
-- Confirm `disabledAuthenticationPlugins` does not disable the required clear-password plugin.

 If provider **Verify** succeeds but DBCP **Verify** fails, token acquisition is working and the problem is in the JDBC connection configuration, network path, TLS settings, driver setup, database user, or database privileges.